joacorob/BackupDBChrono/README.md

 **BackupDBChrono** is a Node.js-based tool designed to:

 - Connect to multiple databases (MySQL, MongoDB, SQLite, etc.) using environment variables.
-- Automatically run backups every 12 hours using `node-cron`.
+- Automatically run backups every 4 hours using `node-cron`.
-- Compress and store the last 10 versions of each database backup.
+- Compress and store the last 30 versions of each database backup (5 days of history).
 - Push each backup to an S3 bucket.
 - Send a Telegram notification once the backup is complete.
 - Clean up local backups after successful uploads.